sinemalinca/AI-Product-Strategy/README.md

 **Will this make money or bleed it?**

-- **Gross Margin (current):**
+- **Gross Margin (current):** 90%
-- **Gross Margin (AI-adjusted):**
+- **Gross Margin (AI-adjusted):** 88%
-- **Pricing Model:** hybrid
-- **Pricing Today → Tomorrow:** Sponsored Product Ads is already part of the marketplace ads flow.
-Sellers pay through ad spend, not through a separate AI fee. → One Click can stay bundled as a lightweight recommendation feature, as long as the expensive path stays limited.
-If usage grows a lot or more advanced automation is added later, a premium automation tier may be needed.
-- **Total AI COGS / unit:**
-- **Cascading Strategy:** frontier: Claude Opus 4.7
+- **Pricing Model:** Hybrid.
+One Click stays bundled in the Sponsored Product Ads flow for now, while advanced automation could become a premium add-on later.
+- **Total AI COGS:** $33.28/month for 5,000 One Click requests, or about $0.13 per active seller/month under the working assumption.
+- **Cascading Strategy:** 70% small model, 25% mid model, 5% frontier model.
+Simple flows run on the cheapest path, standard recommendation flows use the mid model, and frontier usage is reserved for edge cases or low-confidence recommendations.
-- **Net Margin Shift:** AI adds variable cost, so margin is lower than a fully manual setup flow.
-But if One Click increases campaign creation and ad spend enough, the overall business impact can still be positive.
+- **Net Margin Shift:** Margin moves from 90% to 88% because AI adds a new variable cost layer.
+The bet still works if One Click increases campaign creation and ad spend enough to offset the added AI cost.
-- **Break-even at:**
+- **Break-even at:** One Click must lift campaign creation and ad spend enough to cover the added AI cost while keeping most traffic on cheaper model paths.

 → Details: [`03-the-margin/`](03-the-margin/)